tordans/Pivotal-Tracker-ZoomFixer/README.md

 ## Installing:

 1. Download the *.user.js file
+2. Open your extention view (Window -> Extentions)
-2. Drag-and-drop it onto your chrome window
+2. Drag-and-drop the JS on th Extentions-View in your chrome window
 3. Go use http://pivotaltracker.com/
 4. Zoom in (Ctrl++) a few times
 5. Enjoy